wcrd/rdf-model-editor-poc/PLAN.md

 ## To Do
 Today:
+* Edit mode on src not working after class drag
+  * Not updating linked nodes.
 * Storage
 * Combo class selector -> this might not be required though; could do cell edit just opens the ontology panel?
 Adds a 'select' button in search box?
 On Enter or click class is applied?